giellalt/lang-tkl/src-fst-morphology-root.lexc.md

 ## Composed letters

+- a2 e2 i2 o2 u2 these are for first part of lexical aa, ee, ii, oo, uu

 ## Analysis symbols
 The morphological analyses of wordforms for the Tokelauan language are presented in this system in terms of the following symbols.